ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 ## Conclusion
 The SOA service operations defines in this simple project are not exposed to Bluemix application or microservices directly.
 Mostlikly a integration bus exposing interfaces in different format may be added.
 For this architecture IBM API Connect is use to front end this data access layer.
 See project [API](https://github.com/ibm-cloud-architecture/refarch-integration-api)

+# Contribute
+We welcome contribution.
+Contribution is not only PRs and code, but any help with docs or helping other developers to solve issues are very appreciated!
+Thanks in advance!

+To standardize on contribution guidance see [main brown repository](https://github.com/ibm-cloud-architecture/refarch-integration).